hvoecking/zfs-utils/README.md

 ### unmount_zfs.sh

 A systemd hook which automatically exports the specified zfs pool.
 Any process accessing this pool is killed with SIGKILL.
-Install this script in the by copying the etc folder to your root directory.
+Install this script by copying the `usr` folder to your root directory and replacing the pool name `tank` with the name of your pool.

 ### zfs_keep_awake.sh